Haywards Heath to Balcombe via Ardingly Walk

 • Balcombe Unless you want to take a direct route along Bramble Hill and the B2036, turn left briefly into Stockcroft Road.
 Fork right onto a footpath going along the side of the recreation ground and then past housing to Newlands.
 Turn right onto this residential street and veer left down a short link path leading to the B2036 opposite the station entrance.

-• For a brief extension you can go straight across Newlands onto a footpath leading to a footbridge over the railway line, then double back along a woodland path alongside the B2036 to the station car park.
+• For a short extension you can go straight across Newlands onto a footpath leading to a footbridge over the railway line, then double back along a woodland path alongside the B2036 to the station car park.

 The suggested route to Balcombe station is different from the usual route along Bramble Hill and Rocks Lane (or the B2036), with less road walking.
 You can extend it with a short loop to the south of the station, essentially combining the main and shortcut endings of Walk 1–16.

-2. Where Stockbridge Road bends left after 100m, veer right onto a tarmac path going past a bowling green and a sports pavilion into the corner of Balcombe Recreation Ground.
-Carry on down its left-hand side.
+2. On Stockcroft Road you pass Victory Hall on the right.
+Where the road bends left after 100m, veer right onto a tarmac path going past a bowling green and sports pavilion into the corner of Balcombe Recreation Ground.

-3. In the corner continue on a tarmac path past some houses and keep ahead on a short residential street (Jobes).
-This comes to a T-junction with Newlands, with a signposted footpath opposite which is the optional extension.
+3. Carry on down its left-hand side.
+In the corner continue on a tarmac path past some houses and keep ahead on a short residential street (Jobes).
+This comes to a T-junction with Newlands, with a footpath opposite which is the optional extension.

 5. Optional Extension (+1 km)

 1. Take the footpath opposite Jobes, which soon merges with a track from the left.
-Go through an area of scrubland and then all the way down the left-hand edge of a large field.
+Go through an area of scrubland and then all the way down the left-hand side of a field.
+In the bottom corner go through a metal kissing gate onto a path which leads to a footbridge over the Brighton line.

-3. Go through a small wooden gate and veer right and left to go out along the driveway to Kemps House.
+2. Cross the tracks and follow a short fenced path through some trees.
+Go through a small wooden gate and veer right to go out along the driveway to Kemps House.
 This curves down to the right past the buildings of Kemps Farm and leads to the B2036.
+Cross this road carefully and turn right onto the grass verge.

-13. Ardingly High Street to Highbrook (1¾ km)
+10. Ardingly (village) to Highbrook (2 km)

 • Head north briefly on the B2028 and turn right onto a footpath.
 At Withyland keep right and cross a stream in a valley.
 At the top turn half-left and follow the footpath past Highbrook Vineyard into the hamlet of Highbrook.
 Head north on Hammingden Lane to All Saints church.